opensearch-project/project-website/_posts/2023-04-05-ml-deployment-status.md

 ## Simplifying model filtering and searching

-If you deploy a large number of models, you might it hard to locate to model you need with the Profile API.
-Luckily, you can search and filter through all deployed models using:
+If you deploy a large number of models, you might find it difficult to locate the model you need with the Profile API.
+Luckily, you can search and filter through all deployed models by using:

 - Model name
 - Model ID